CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 *[Sovereign AI]: An AI that acts autonomously in the world, in pursuit of potentially long-range objectives.
 *[sovereign]: An AI that acts autonomously in the world, in pursuit of potentially long-range objectives.

-*[Adversarial training]: A safety technique that pits two models against each other.
+*[adversarial training]: A safety technique that pits two models against each other to improve robustness.

 *[World model]: A system’s internal representation of its environment, which it uses to predict what will happen, including as a result of its own possible actions.